 Ibuprofen, Allergy Meds, etc: These aren’t so cozy, but they may be able to make your world a lot more comfortable!
 If your sunglasses are giving you a headache you’ll love yourself for packing along some ibuprofen.
 Fields of wildflowers and cottonwood fluff blowing in the breeze can be beautiful…if you can see them through your watering eyes.
 You never know when you’ll discover a new allergy, pack accordingly.

 ‘Car Camping’ Gear: If you’re planning on camping while on this road trip don’t limit yourself to your stash of ‘backpacking’ gear.
 Expand!
-You have a whole car to pack [okay, that mentality gets dangerous quick, but you have more room in your car than a 50L pack!].
 Don’t be afraid to pack along a comfy air mattress and a tent with a little wiggle room.

 Now that we’ve touched on all the fun stuff…let’s chat about the safety side of road tripping.
 When you’re traveling in your car you’ll need to have a stash of ‘first aid’ necessities for yourself and your car.